 Health care proxy - in Spanish.pdf

-Beth Warner, DO, geriatrician, is the medical director of Cooley Dickinson Geriatric Services.
+Beth Warner, DO, geriatrician, is the medical director of Geriatric Post-Acute Services at Cooley Dickinson.
 She is also the Cooley Dickinson physician who is responsible for rolling out the Medical Orders for Life-sustaining Treatment or the MOLST initiaitve in our community.

 MOLST is a new way to document and honor patients' preferences for life-sustaining treatment.